nguyen41v/snap-and-reddit/databases-snap/SNAP/BenefitsKey.md

     else compare (either convert to int or compare as string;
-        not sure how comparing numbers as string will work) ** special case for if number end in 0 or 9! ms = multiple ssns to compate to
+        not sure how comparing numbers as string will work) ** special case for if number end in 0 or 9! mc = multiple case_numbers to compate to

-    compare last digits of ssn to all ssn
+    compare last digits of case number to all case number

 n = none